biotope/biotope-resource-loader/docs/initialize.md

 2. If your scripts are self-initializing, you're done.
 If they register a contructor class, proceed with step 3.

-3. Add a listener to the `document`, which triggers your custom initialization logic:
+3. Add a listener to the `window`, which triggers your custom initialization logic:

 ```javascript
 window.addEventListener('scriptReady', (event) => {